djosborne/calico-mesos-deployments/docs/DockerizedVagrant.md

 # Vagrant Deployed Mesos Cluster with Calico
 This guide will start a running Mesos cluster with Calico Networking using a simple `vagrant up`.
-It automates the the same installation procedure that is documented in the [RPM Installation Guide](RpmInstallCalicoMesos.md).
+It automates the the installation procedure that is documented in the [RPM Installation Guide](RpmInstallCalicoMesos.md) while additionally running calico-libnetwork to form a mesos cluster which can launch Calico-Networked tasks launched via the Unified Containerizer or the Docker Containerizer.

 This guide will start two VMs on your hypervisor with the following layout:
 ### Master